vtkuzmin/HRL_DQN/README.md

 # HRL_DQN

-Combination of the Options RL framework and DQNs
+Combination of the Options RL framework and DQNs.
+The project contains of the following parts:

 ## DQN